 How to Prepare Your Home for Extreme Heat in Dallas

-Install a whole-house fan to keep cool
+Install a whole-house fan

 One way to assist your air-conditioner or even replace its operation on less intense days is with a whole-house fan.

 In your house, the lower areas below the attic are artificially conditioned to a set temperature, often in the low 70s F. As the day progresses, your unconditioned attic builds up heat.
 By the end of the day, it is at its hottest.

 Even though your attic may be insulated, a tremendous amount of heat has built up.
 The lower areas’ air-conditioning is working overtime to fight against it.

 A whole-house fan draws air through open windows and pushes it out through the roof.
 The attic is completely ventilated, as well.
 Many whole-house fans have an air exchange rate of up to six times the volume of the house.